 Retail companies can use LI to optimize store layouts.
 Also, identify new store locations, and create personalized offers for customers based on their site location.

 Insurance companies can use LI to analyze risks and set premiums.
 At the same time, finance companies can use it to identify potential fraud.

-Real estate companies can use LI to identify new investment opportunities, and industrial companies can optimize logistics and supply chain operations.
+Real estate companies can use LI to identify new investment opportunities, understand infrastructural needs and analyze transit behavior.

 LI for Healthcare